-A A delusion is a fixed, false belief held with absolute certainty despite strong evidence to the contrary.
+A delusion is a fixed, false belief held with absolute certainty despite strong evidence to the contrary.
 The belief is also inconsistent with the cultural and religious norms of the affected individual(s), e.g., aliens are stalking your girlfriend or the end of the world will happen next week.